Wait Until...

 Message conditions

-You can set conditions based on whether a person has or hasn’t been sent a message.
-This lets you send people down a path based on corresponding messages or campaigns outside your current workflow.
-In a message condition, you can check if a person has ever received a message, or wait until a message is sent after a person enters the wait.
+You can set conditions based on whether a person has ever been sent or is sent a message.
+You can also base message conditions on other statuses like delivered, opened, clicked, and more.
+Choose messages from any campaign, broadcast, or transactional message in your workspace.
+In a message condition, you can check if a person has ever been sent a message, or wait until a message is sent after a person enters the wait.

-The is condition is only satisfied if a person is sent a message after they enter the wait.
-This prevents people from inadvertently meeting wait conditions based on messages sent long before a person entered your campaign or wait.
+The is condition is only satisfied if a person is sent (or another message status like delivered) a message after they enter the wait.
+This prevents people from inadvertently meeting wait until conditions based on messages sent long before a person entered your campaign or wait.
+If you specify “is sent,” and the person was sent a message before they entered the delay, they do NOT meet the condition.
+If they were sent a message after entering the wait until, they do meet the condition and will move on in the workflow.

 set up a message condition to check if a person has or hasn't been sent a message